 Relocating or killing community cats is not only inhumane – it will not remove any perceived nuisance problem.
 Community cats have been maligned regarding the killing of birds.
 This is inaccurate as city structures, such as building and windows, are indeed a larger source of avian deaths.
 Attempts to relocate or kill cat colonies for perceived nuisance issues, whether it is the killing of birds or other factors, does not reduce the number of community cats.
 If a colony is removed, the vacuum effect comes into play.
 The vacuum effect is a natural phenomenon based on scientific and anecdotal evidence showing removal of any species of animal, cats included, opens up the habitat for a new influx of the same animal to come in from the periphery as long as resources are available.
 Habitats support a certain number of animals; and when some of these animals are removed, the habitat will quickly be filled again.

 Ohio Animal Advocates is actively working with Ohio communities to help community cats by:

-- Partnering with Together Initiative hosted a statewide virtual Community Cat Summit on 10/9/21, with keynote speaker Sterling Davis the TrapKing, and you can view it here
+- Partnering with Together Initiative, which hosted a statewide virtual Community Cat Summit on 10/9/21.
+Featuring keynote speaker Sterling Davis the TrapKing, you can view the summit here.

 - Community Cats: A Guide for Busy Ohio Municipal Leaders.
 Produced by OAA and Together Initiative, this guide is an excellent resource for advocates to use when working with local policymakers to pass ordinances on community cat management, feeding, and trap/neuter/return.